• Share this:

 5. Smoking and Alcohol Consumption

-Smoking and excessive alcohol consumption are two behaviours that increase the risk of colorectal cancer.
+Smoking and excessive alcohol consumption are two behaviors that increase the risk of colorectal cancer.
 Both habits are prevalent in urban India, and the risk is compounded when combined.
 Smoking introduces harmful chemicals into the digestive system, while alcohol can lead to liver damage and contribute to the development of cancer in the colon and rectum.

 6. Lack of Awareness and Late Diagnosis